A Grammar of Model Analysis: Grama

 from grama.data import df_stang # Dataset for modeling

+Representative data.
 In order for data to be appropriate for our study, they must be representative of the manufacturing process we will use to produce the plates.
-(It can’t just be any old data!)
+(They can’t just be any old data!)
 In this case study, we will assume the data come from our desired manufacturing process.

 Let’s inspect the data we just loaded.